mgutz/dat/README.md

 tx.Exec("INSERT INTO (a, b, c, d) VALUES ($1, $2, $3, $)", 1, 2, 3, 4)
 ```

 Again, interpolation is faster with less allocations.
-The memory difference
-is due to the statement being processed locally.
 The underlying driver
 still has to process and send the arguments with the prepared statement name.
+*I expected database/sql to better interpolation here.
+Still thinking
+about this one*

 ### Use With Other Libraries